-Who sets the speed limits in Tasmania?
-How are speed limits set?
+Who sets speed limits in Tasmania?

 Are speed limits on gravel roads different?

 At other times, poor weather conditions may prevent the completion of road works for a long period of time and so the lower speed limit remains in place until the work can be finished.
-Speed limits on works sites are mandatory, meaning by law you must obey the speed limit and can be penalised if you do not.
+Speed limits on work sites are mandatory, meaning by law you must obey the speed limit and can be penalised if you do not.

-What are variable speed limit systems?
+What are variable speed limit signs?

 Variable electronic school speed signs operate across Tasmania.
-Operating times are determined by each school community and therefore differ from school to school.
+Operating times are determined by each school community and therefore may differ from school to school.